um-tech-evolution/slatkin-exact-tools/README.md

 The refactoring allows the code to be used as a library, in addition to the original use as a console/command line program.
 The original "enumerate" code is unchanged, and preserved for testing against modifications that I make to the monte carlo version.

-The monte carlo version has been migrated into `slatkin.h` and `slatkin.c`, with a single "API" function to call: `slatkin_mc()`, which takes the number of monte carlo replications, and an array of integers representing the allele/trait counts.
+The monte carlo version has been migrated into `slatkin_impl.h` and `slatkin_impl.c`, with a single "API" function to call: `slatkin_mc()`, which takes the number of monte carlo replications, and an array of integers representing the allele/trait counts.
 The function returns a simple struct with members `probability`, and the `theta_estimate`.

 There is also a C language function called `montecarlo()` which wraps `slatkin_mc()`, taking a slightly different set of arguments.
 This is meant specifically to be easy for SWIG to construct Python and other language modules from, but it might also be useful in C itself given that it takes `int**` instead of `int[]`.